Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 Complete the following configuration and authorization tasks for your Snowflake cloud data platform:

-1. 1Configure a catalog source.
+1. 1Configure Snowflake as a catalog source.

 2. For more information about configuring a catalog source for Snowflake, see Snowflake.